tomasc/mongoid_traffic/README.md

 { "CZ" => 100, "DE" => 1 }
 ```

-You might want to use for example the [countries gem](https://github.com/hexorx/countries) to infer country names etc.
+Uses the [GeoIP](https://github.com/cjheath/geoip) library to infer country_code from IP address.

-This will use the [GeoIP](https://github.com/cjheath/geoip) library to log country.
+You might can use for example the [countries gem](https://github.com/hexorx/countries) to convert the country code to country name etc.

 #### Unique id: